If you are interested in how you live your life well, this site can help you.

 Whatever the challenge, difficulty or problem, I always aim to show that “Life doesn’t have to be like that”.

 This site contains a lot of useful information.
 Much of it is designed to be practical, to provide or signpost things you can actually DO to make a difference in your life.
-As well as this site, and my blog, I also publish personal development courses on Barry Winbolt’s Online Training website.
+As well as this site, and my blog, I also have online personal development courses on My Training website.

 The same is true of my therapy.
 We won’t spend time discussing what went wrong, your guilt or your failures.
 I’ll help redirect you by identifying your strengths, focusing on and improving your abilities.
 A shift should occur in the first session, and often that’s enough for some people.
 Read more about Single Session Therapy.
 Read more about Barry Winbolt.